-Russian air attacks hit Ukraine cities from east to west, at least 14 hurt
+Russian air attacks hit Ukraine cities from east to west, more than 20 hurt

 Reports of attacks on Ukraine’s Cherkasy, Kyiv, Kharkiv, Khmelnytskiy, Rivne, Vinnytsia, Ivano-Frankivsk, Lviv regions.

-At least 14 people have been injured in a large-scale Russian air attack on at least eight regions in Ukraine, according to local officials.
+More than 20 people have been injured in Russian missile attacks on at least eight regions in Ukraine, according to local officials, and two people were killed in shelling of a residential building in Kherson city.

-Seven people were reported injured in the capital, Kyiv, including a nine-year-old girl, city’s Mayor Vitalii Klitschko said on Thursday morning.
-Some residential and commercial buildings were damaged.
+“Since the beginning of the current day, the Russian occupiers have launched a massive missile attack on the civilian infrastructure of a number of regions,” Ukraine’s General Staff said on Thursday morning.

 Keep readinglist of 4 items